douglatornell/randopony/docs/2011Plans.rst

   for non-members, $10 for under 19 years old)
 * There can be a factor of 10 (or greater) more riders than on a brevet.
-* The goal of the pre-registration is to reduce the ride-day work to simply handing a route card to the rider, and perhaps checking their name off on a list.
+* One goal of the pre-registration is to reduce the ride-day work to simply handing a route card to the rider, and perhaps checking their name off on a list.
+* The other goal of pre-registration is to entice riders to pay for and ride on less than ideal weather days.

 In my mind there are 3 dimensions to such a system: